Les Thatcher

 Leslie Malady (born October 28, 1940), better known by the name Les Thatcher, is an American former professional wrestler.
-He helps run Elite Pro Wrestling Training, a professional wrestling school in his hometown of Cincinnati, Ohio, with Ricky Steamboat and, up until his death on August 1, 2019, Harley Race.
+He helps run Elite Pro Wrestling Training, a professional wrestling school in his hometown of Cincinnati, Ohio, along with Ricky Steamboat and, until his death in 2019, Harley Race.
 He is also on the board of directors of the Cauliflower Alley Club.
 He won several regional tag team championships with various partners, including Nelson Royal and Roger Kirby.
 He turned his hand to singles competition as a junior heavyweight.

 Early life

 Thatcher was born in Cincinnati, Ohio.
 He first watched wrestling when he was eight years old while at a friend's house, stating, "The action on that little ten-inch black & white screen just reached out and grabbed me".
 In his youth, he played basketball, baseball, and football.
 He started wrestling at his local YMCA as a twelve-year-old.
 He attended Central High School in Cincinnati.